I love starting off Ironman days with a good nights sleep, and the night before Tahoe I slept like a bear. I was down for the count!

 Finishing the first lap was fun because you don’t have to exit the water, but you swim in shallow water for 100 meters or so before starting loop two.
 For some reason I got a big kick out of that.
 I also had figured out that when you swim straight, and you are honed in on the buoys, you actually run into the buoys.
 I was running into like every one of them.

 On the second loop the sun was coming up off my left shoulder and it was flipping AMAZING.
 Between staring at the sun, and the green light in my goggles, I just relaxed into the swim and was happy as a clam.
 Long and strong, long and strong.
 The last straightaway I found a great set of feet to swim on.
 It was a woman and she swam so darn straight.
 I pondered how on earth she was doing that without an Iolite, a serious talent.
 Some day I’m going to have to learn how it’s done.
 I stuck on her feet most of the way to the swim exit.

 We ran up this huge sandy hill in T1, grabbed our bags, and then they headed us inside a building to transition.
 This was an awesome move for Ironman to make.
 No more crammed cold tent.
-It was warm and carpeted in there.
+It was warm and carpeted in there, they also have the best toilet, I just had to mention that.
 I cringe to think about how we must have left that transition area when the race was done.
 Ew.
 I was really quick through transition just opting for my shoes, socks, helmet and a set of arm warmers.
-I stay warm easily, so I wasn’t’ worried.
+I stay warm easily, so I wasn't' worried.
 I grabbed my fancy Quintana Roo PRSix and was through transition in 3:46.
 Muddy was yelling at me at the mount line that I was in 6th place and 6 minutes down on 1st.
 Game on!